How to watch Apple’s WWDC keynote today, June 7

 We’ll also probably get a glimpse of some updates regrading the Apple Watch and watchOS.
-With Apple seemingly putting a lot of effort into the iPad, a look at upcoming iPadOS features will also likely be highlighted during WWDC.
+With Apple seemingly putting a lot of effort into the new iPad, a look at upcoming iPadOS features will also likely be highlighted during WWDC.

 How to watch Apple’s WWDC on June 7

 You can also watch it directly on the Apple website by going to this link.
-Those that use the Apple TV app will also be able to watch it there.
+Those that use the

 Overall, if you are looking for an Apple event that reveals new products, you’re probably better to skip this one, but if you are heavily invested in the Apple ecosystem, it will probably still be worth checking out.